 After IBM announced it was creating a personal computer, Gates promised them a program that could help ordinary people use personal computers without coding skills.
 In those days, when you bought a computer, you also had to code your own Operating System to run it.

-That was not a problem for big corporate organizations and government agencies, but it was going to be one for the ordinary buyers.
+That was not a problem for big corporate organizations and government agencies, but it was going to be one for ordinary buyers.
 Gates knew that, and he decided to offer a solution fast.
 When he was making that promise, he had not started coding Windows.

 He was just “booking the opportunity.”
 Luckily, IBM had also not released their PC yet.
 By the time IBM was ready to test their PCs, Bill Gates had his program ready for a test run.
-That is how he became millionaire, and then one of the richest coders in the world for quite a while.
+That is how he became a millionaire, and then one of the richest coders in the world for quite a while.

 4. Mark Zuckerberg

-Mark Zuckerberg, rich programmer, and FaceBook’s co-founder has truly connected the world, in the true sense of making the world a global village.
+Mark Zuckerberg, a rich programmer, and FaceBook’s co-founder have truly connected the world, in the true sense of making the world a global village.
 Riding on the power of the internet, Zuckerberg solved a common problem that graduates often faced, – keeping in touch after school.

-Before we had email and smartphones, the only way to keep in touch for regular people was through landlines and snail-mail.
+Before we had email and smartphones, the only way to keep in touch with regular people was through landlines and snail-mail.
 As you may expect, it was not that hard to lose someone’s contacts permanently.
 Once Zuckerberg solved that problem, he struck gold.
 He went on to become a millionaire in his 20s, and later a billionaire.

 5. Larry Page